 Hair & Beards: ☐ Hair must be confined neatly out of the face when in patient care areas.
-If below collar length, it must be pulled up. □ Bangs must be out of the eyes. □ Plain, inconspicuous barrettes or simple headband may be worn in addition to hair ties/elastics or bobby pins used to confine hair. □ Beards and mustaches are permitted if kept clean and neatly trimmed.
-Students will be required to abide by facility safety policies and facial hair may be restricted if interfering with PPE such as an N95. □ Hair color must be one considered natural.
+If below collar length, it must be pulled up. ☐ Bangs must be out of the eyes. ☐ Plain, inconspicuous barrettes or simple headband may be worn in addition to hair ties/elastics or bobby pins used to confine hair. ☐ Beards and mustaches are permitted if kept clean and neatly trimmed.
+Students will be required to abide by facility safety policies and facial hair may be restricted if interfering with PPE such as an N95. ☐ Hair color must be one considered natural.
 Student may seek clarification before changes if unsure.
-ID Badges and Name Tags: ☐ The approved ID will be the Southern ID.
-Name tags must be visible while at clinical sites and worn at the lapel or upper shirt pocket level, with the name side visible, not covered by stickers, pins, R/L markers. ☐ If facility requires additional student ID this must also be worn in accord with facility policy but does not take the place of the Southern ID.
-Radiation Monitoring (Dosimeter) Badge: □ The dosimeter must be worn properly. □ If only one badge is worn, it will be worn at the collar, outside of the apron, for EDE2 calculations. □ If wearing two, as for pregnant worker, the second one will be worn under the apron at the waist level. □ If the student does not have a dosimeter (s)he will be sent home with the remaining hours for the day deducted from clinic SATO. □ The dosimeter must be worn for on-campus labs. □ Dosimeters are not to be shared or traded under any circumstances.
+ID Badges and Name Tags: □ The approved ID will be the Southern ID.
+Name tags must be visible while at clinical sites and worn a the lapel or upper shirt pocket level, with the name side visible, not covered by stickers, pins, R/L markers. □ If facility requires additional student ID this must also be worn in accord with facility policy but does not take the place of the Southern ID.
+Radiation Monitoring (Dosimeter) Badge: The dosimeter must be worn properly.
+If only one badge is worn, it will be worn at the collar, outside of the apron, for EDE2 calculations.
+If wearing two, as for pregnant worker, the second one will be worn under the apron at the waist level.
+If the student does not have a dosimeter (s)he will be sent home with the remaining hours for the day deducted from clinic SATO.
+The dosimeter must be worn for on-campus labs.
+Dosimeters are not to be shared or traded under any circumstances.
 Dosimeters are exchanged every quarter.
 Students may be expected to pay a fee promptly each quarter.
 For 2022-2023 academic year, badge fees are covered by grant funding.
 If the student drops out of the program for any reason, they are responsible for the dosimeter fee if it has already been processed for the next quarter.
-Fees not collected will place a hold on registering for the next semester courses or if not collected by commencement will place a hold on the diploma.
-Gum: Gum chewing is not permitted
+Fees not collected will place a hold on registering for the next semester courses or if not collecte by commencement will place a hold on the diploma.
+Gum: Gum chewing is not permitted.
+Fragrances: ☐ Most healthcare facilities are fragrance free.
+Co-workers, staff, and patients may be allergic or sensitive to cologne or perfumes.
+This may include scented lotions and sprays.
+Jewelry: □ Jewelry must be kept to a minimum for safety and aesthetic reasons.
+Engagement rings and/or wedding bands may be worn if you choose EXCEPT in situations where ALL jewelry is contraindicated (operating room, applying sterile gloves, etc.).
+A small, plain watch may be worn and may be needed as phones cannot be used in patient care areas or while on clinic time. □ You may wear up to 2 pair of small, inconspicuous post pierced earrings.
+One hole earrings only - no bar type.
+For safety and aesthetic reasons, no other piercings may be worn on other body parts while attending clinical rotations. □ Clear spacers may be used to maintain existing piercings without jewelry. □ Tongue, eyebrow, nose, or similar piercings should not be obtained during the program as they cannot be easily concealed.
+Ear gauges should not be obtained during the program.